Zetta Elliott: Writing

-2015 featured the beginning of Elliott's collaboration with artist and illustrator Purple Wong, who illustrated Elliot's poem I Love Snow! as a children's picture book that year.
-In 2016 they released A Hand to Hold in February, Billie's Blues (also illustrated by Paul Melecky) in February, and Milo's Museum in November.
-The poetic picture book about autism Benny Doesn't Like to Be Hugged followed in 2017, and On My Block, also a poem, in 2020.
-Reflecting Elliott's activism in encouraging diverse representations in books, a background character in Benny Doesn't Like to Be Hugged is a Native American boy wearing a T-shirt featuring the comic book character Super Indian, a Native super hero created by Arigon Starr.
+2015 marked the beginning of Elliott's collaboration with artist and illustrator Purple Wong, who illustrated Elliott's poem I Love Snow! as a children's picture book that year.
+In 2016, they released A Hand to Hold in February, Billie's Blues (also illustrated by Paul Melecky) in February, and Milo's Museum in November.
+The poetic picture book about autism, Benny Doesn't Like to Be Hugged, followed in 2017, and On My Block, also a poem, in 2020.
+Reflecting Elliott's activism in encouraging diverse representations in books, a background character in Benny Doesn't Like to Be Hugged is a Native American boy wearing a T-shirt depicting the comic-book character Super Indian, a Native superhero created by Arigon Starr.

 In 2016, Tilbury House Publishers put out Melena's Jubilee: the story of a fresh start, illustrated with mixed media artwork by Aaron Boyd.
 It was listed as a Bank Street College of Education 2016 Best Children's Book of the Year with a star for outstanding merit, and was also named a 2017 Skipping Stones Honor Book by the international multicultural magazine Skipping Stones, in publication since 1988.

-2017's YA novel, Mother of the Sea was published by Elliott's own imprint, Rosetta Press, as were many of her titles for children.
+2017's YA novel Mother of the Sea was published by Elliott's own imprint, Rosetta Press, as were many of her titles for children.

-The first book in Elliott's urban fantasy series for middle grade children, Dragons in a Bag, was one of Amazon's picks for Amazon Best Children's Book of the Year in 2018.
+The first book in Elliott's urban fantasy series for middle-grade children, Dragons in a Bag, was one of Amazon's picks for Amazon Best Children's Book of the Year in 2018.
 The second book in the series is called The Dragon Thief.
 Both were published by Random House and illustrated by Geneva B.

-Elliot's answer to the question "In this divisive world, what shall we tell our children?" was published in 2018's We Rise, We Resist, We Raise Our Voices, as the poem "You Too Can Fly", illustrated by Laura Freedman.
+Elliott's answer to the question "In this divisive world, what shall we tell our children?" was published in 2018's We Rise, We Resist, We Raise Our Voices, as the poem "You Too Can Fly", illustrated by Laura Freedman.
 The anthology featured poems, letters, personal essays, art, and other works by 50 luminaries of the field, including Jacqueline Woodson and Kwame Alexander.
 It was recognized by both Kirkus Reviews and Publishers Weekly as a Best Book of 2018.
 In the poem, Elliott tells readers: